MitchellMarinoDev/carrier-pigeon/README.md

 ## Features

 - [x] Connection, response, disconnect messages built in and extremely flexible.
+- [x] Configuration for buffer size, timeouts and more.
+- [x] Send/Recv calls take an immutable referance allowing for parallelism.
 - [x] Independent message sending.
 - [x] TCP and UDP connections.
 - [x] Client and Server types.